 I think the nay-sayers initially failed to understand / properly read what I was talking about and then, to save face, tried to argue their way out of it.

-I still get hate mail from some of them...
-It's very childish stuff but it just gets binned because my website is primarily about promoting the game and hopefully encouraging others to raise standards.
+I still get hate mail from some of them (see previous comment above)...
+It's very childish stuff but it just gets the contempt it deserves because my website is primarily about promoting the game and hopefully encouraging others to raise standards.